AI-Matrix

 var per1 = 7;

-from 7 to any number you like.
+from 7 to any number you want, then run the code again.

-Lastly the
+Lastly, the

 var end = 8;

-can be changed to a bigger number than 8.
-If you want to make the set longer.
+can be changed to a bigger number than 8 if you want to make the set longer.

 The starting amount is always the first digit in the set.